sws-lab/race-harness/README.md

 can be done as described previously.
 Automatic discovery of subsystem code in a fine-grained manner requires some additional insights.

 ## Dependencies
 Install LLVM, Clang, lld, python3-clang (tested from verion 19 from https://apt.llvm.org/).
+Patched version of Goblint and Cil shall be used from https://github.com/sws-lab/linux-verification-goblint  and https://github.com/sws-lab/linux-verification-cil respectively.

 ## Usage
-At the moment, compilation database generation, module boundary inference and stub skeleton generator has been implemented.
 Example usage:
 ```bash
 mkdir kernel
 cd kernel